Janet L. Mayfield

 Dr. Ragone was appointed Director of the Breadfruit Institute in 2003 and has worked at the National Tropical Botanical Garden since 1989.
 She is an authority on the conservation and use of breadfruit, conducting horticultural and ethnobotanical studies on this important Pacific staple crop for 30 years.
 Her extensive fieldwork on more than 50 islands in Micronesia, Polynesia, and Melanesia enabled NTBG to establish the world's largest collection of breadfruit.
 The Breadfruit Institute was created to promote the conservation, study, and use of breadfruit for food and reforestation.

-Current research involves collaborative research projects in breadfruit agroforestry systems and regenerative agriculture, developing in vitro methods to conserve and distribute breadfruit cultivars; nutritional salinity studies; molecular and morphological studies to understand taxonomic relationships, origin, and distribution of breadfruit; and ethnobotanical studies on traditional uses of breadfruit in Polynesia and Micronesia.
+Current research involves collaborative projects in breadfruit agroforestry systems and regenerative agriculture, developing in vitro methods to conserve and distribute breadfruit cultivars; nutritional salinity studies; molecular and morphological studies to understand taxonomic relationships, origin, and distribution of breadfruit; and ethnobotanical studies on traditional uses of breadfruit in Polynesia and Micronesia.

 Michael J. DeMotta